Piwi-interacting RNA: Biogenesis

 The ping-pong mechanism for the biogenesis of the 5′ end of rasiRNA.

 The biogenesis of piRNAs is not yet fully understood, although possible mechanisms have been proposed. piRNAs show a significant strand bias, that is, they are derived from one strand of DNA only, and this may indicate that they are the product of long single stranded precursor molecules.
 A primary processing pathway is suggested to be the only pathway used to produce pachytene piRNAs; in this mechanism, piRNA precursors are transcribed resulting in piRNAs with a tendency to target 5' uridines.
 Also proposed is a 'Ping Pong' mechanism wherein primary piRNAs recognise their complementary targets and cause the recruitment of piwi proteins.
 This results in the cleavage of the transcript at a point ten nucleotides from the 5' end of the primary piRNA, producing the secondary piRNA.
 These secondary piRNAs are targeted toward sequences that possess an adenine at the tenth position.
-Since the piRNA involved in the ping pong cycle directs its attacks on transposon transcripts, the ping pong cycle acts only at the level of transcription.
 One or both of these mechanisms may be acting in different species; C. elegans, for instance, does have piRNAs, but does not appear to use the ping pong mechanism at all.

 A significant number of piRNAs identified in zebrafish and D. melanogaster contain adenine at their tenth position, and this has been interpreted as possible evidence of a conserved biosynthetic mechanism across species.
 Ping-pong signatures have been identified in very primitive animals such as sponges and cnidarians, pointing to the existence of the ping-pong cycle already in the early branches of metazoans.